chrisburnell/chrisburnell.com/_drafts/crossing-guards.md

 If you’ve ever built (or used) a [lazy-loader](https://en.wikipedia.org/wiki/Lazy_loading){:rel="external"} or implemented [infinite-scrolling](https://www.smashingmagazine.com/2013/05/infinite-scrolling-lets-get-to-the-bottom-of-this/){:rel="external"} on a website, you might be familiar with the history of these techniques.
 Extremely popular within native phone apps for their benefit to loading times and lower bandwidth overhead, lazy-loading and infinite-scrolling are part of a methodology for building leaner apps and websites, specifically to do with speed and performance of loading times.

-In essence, rather than force the browser to download every asset required for a given page to 100% completion—which may be slow, or even costly, for some users—a division is made between **critical** and **non-critical** assets.
-In most cases, **critical** assets certainly include any CSS and JavaScript required for the page, and as such will be downloaded immediately, as is normal.
-However, images may fall into the **non-critical** category.
-In the case of images, a lazy-loading technique could be employed which dictates that <q>only when an image is within 100px of the viewport should it begin loading.</q>
+In the case of lazy-loading, rather than force the browser to download every asset required for a given page to **100% completion** (which may be slow, or even expensive for some users) a division is made between **critical** and **non-critical** assets.
+In most cases, **critical** assets certainly include any CSS and JavaScript required for the page to function properly, and as such these assets will be downloaded immediately.
+However, presentational images fall into the **non-critical** category.
+In the case of these types of images, a lazy-loading technique could be employed which dictates that <q>only when an image is within the viewport should it begin loading.</q>

-Similarly, an infinite-scrolling technique typically involves a long list of many items.
-When the user reaches the bottom of the list—that is to say that the bottom of the list is within the viewport—the next set of `n` items are loaded and placed at the bottom of the list.
-This gives the impression that the list is never-ending, as it is technically as limitless as the dataset being represented.
+Similarly, an infinite-scrolling technique typically involves a long list of many items—too many to display on the page at once (to keep the page weight low).
+When the user reaches the bottom of the list—that is to say that the bottom of the list is visible within the viewport—the next set of `n` items are loaded and placed in the DOM at the bottom of the list.
+This gives the user the impression that the list is never-ending, as it is technically as limitless as the dataset being represented.

-I won’t get into the details of the pros and cons of these techniques, but be aware that they come with their own set of UX considerations.
+But be aware that these techniques come with their own set of UX and/or performance considerations.

 {% include content/heading.html title='Let me take you on a trip down memory lane' %}

-Over the many years of employing lazy-loading, infinite-scrolling, and similar techniques on the web, we’ve come up with a couple of solutions.
+Over the many years of employing lazy-loading, infinite-scrolling, and similar techniques on the web, developers have come up with some clever solutions.

 At it’s simplest, we hook into the window’s `scroll` and `resize` events: